robfletcher/strikt/README.md

 - Easy "soft assertions" out of the box.
 - A simple API for composing custom assertions.
 - Legible syntax that an IDE can help with.
-- Use Kotlin's nice language features without getting overly-clever (torturing everything into an infix function syntax, or trying to recreate Spock's assertion syntax in a language that can't really do it, for example).
+- Use Kotlin's nice language features without getting overly-clever (torturing everything into an infix function syntax, or trying to recreate [Spock](http://spockframework.org/)'s assertion syntax in a language that can't really do it, for example).
-- A rich selection of assertions that apply to common types without a tangled heirarchy of classes and self-referential generic types, (it turns out Kotlin's extension functions make this pretty easy to accomplish).
+- A rich selection of assertions that apply to common types without a tangled hierarchy of classes and self-referential generic types, (it turns out Kotlin's extension functions make this pretty easy to accomplish).
-- Simple setup -- one dependency, one (well, two) imports and you're up and running.
+- Simple setup -- one dependency, one (okay, two) imports and you're up and running.

 ## Assertion styles